rotomax/Lords-bot-Shield_assist/LBshare/README.md

 # LordsBot — Shield-Only Test Build

 A small Python automation bot for **Lords Mobile PC** that keeps a turf shield active on your own account.
-This is a community / tester build of a larger personal project, stripped down to a single job so other players can try it out and give feedback.
+This is a personal project based on Satyajeet-kuma4's advanced bot, stripped down to a single job so other players can try it out and give feedback.

 ## What it does